 Riverside Health System's primary responsibility is service to and care of those who trust us to help shape their healthcare choices.

 Riverside engages in clinical research to provide health options that may not otherwise be available through standard medical channels.
 Clinical trials for medications and procedures offer additional resources for health challenges, and contribute to the advancement of medicine.
-Several clinical trials are currently underway at Riverside, and we are actively recruiting patient participation for the following:
+One of the clinical trials currently underway at Riverside that is actively recruiting patient participation is:

 Secondary Progressive Multiple Sclerosis (SPMS)